sparors/ussd-docs/source/docs/getting-started.md

 # Getting Started {#getting-started}

-Laravel Ussd is a package for Laravel Applications.
-It takes away the pain you go through to manage and set up ussd to work with Laravel.
+Laravel Ussd is a package for building ussd applications with Laravel.
+It provides the best of both worlds - high developer productivity and high application performance.

-With few lines of code, you can get a good structed project which is easy to maintain as well.
+The guides that you are currently looking at provide an overview of all parts that make Laravel Ussd.